John Harvey Kellogg: Battle Creek Sanitarium

 Protose (a combination of nuts and grains), and various types of nut butters.

 Kellogg believed that most disease is alleviated by a change in intestinal flora.
 He posited that bacteria in the intestines can either help or hinder the body; that pathogenic bacteria produce toxins during the digestion of protein which poison the blood; that a poor diet favors harmful bacteria that can then infect other tissues in the body; that the intestinal flora is changed by diet and is generally changed for the better by a well-balanced vegetarian diet favoring low-protein, laxative, and high-fiber foods.
 He recommended various regimens of specific foods designed to heal particular ailments.

 Kellogg further believed that natural changes in intestinal flora could be sped by enemas seeded with favorable bacteria.
 He advocated the frequent use of an enema machine to cleanse the bowel with several gallons of water.
 Water enemas were followed by the administration of a pint of yogurt – half was eaten, the other half was administered by enema, "thus planting the protective germs where they are most needed and may render most effective service."
 The yogurt served to replace the intestinal flora of the bowel, creating what Kellogg claimed was a squeaky-clean intestine.

 Sanitarium visitors also engaged in breathing exercises and mealtime marches, to promote proper digestion of food throughout the day.
 Because Kellogg was a staunch supporter of phototherapy, the sanitarium made use of artificial sunbaths.
 Kellogg was a skilled surgeon, who often donated his services to indigent patients at his clinic.
-Although generally against unnecessary surgery to treat diseases, in his Plain Facts for Old And Young he advocated circumcision as a remedy for "local uncleanliness" (which he thought could lead to "unchastity"), phimosis, and "in small boys", masturbation.

 He had many notable patients, such as former president William Howard Taft, composer and pianist Percy Grainger, arctic explorers Vilhjalmur Stefansson and Roald Amundsen, world travellers Richard Halliburton and Lowell Thomas, aviator Amelia Earhart, economist Irving Fisher, Nobel prize winning playwright George Bernard Shaw, actor and athlete Johnny Weissmuller, founder of the Ford Motor Company Henry Ford, inventor Thomas Edison, African-American activist Sojourner Truth, and actress Sarah Bernhardt.